Residency Research Awards

 AUA and Urology Care Foundation Research-Related Activities

-Each year, the AUA and the Urology Care Foundation coordinate several events designed to advance urology research and provide educational venues, especially for young investigators.
-Attendance at the Urology Care Foundation Research Scholars Awards Ceremony and Networking event, AUA Research Forum, Grantscraft Course, Investigator Workshop, and the Urology Care Foundation/AUA SBUR Summer Research Conference (depending on relevance of the topic to the Scholar's research) is required for all investigators funded by the Urology Care Foundation.
-Unless prior approval is given, failure to attend an event will disqualify the awardee from receiving a scholarship or future payments.
-Travel awards or other means of travel support may be available.
+Each year, the AUA and the Urology Care Foundation coordinate several events designed to advance urologic research and provide educational venues, especially for young investigators.
+Attendance at the Urology Care Foundation Research Honors Awards Program and the AUA Research Forum/Grantwriting Workshop, both held at the AUA Annual Meeting, is required for all investigators funded by the Urology Care Foundation.
+In addition, depending on eligibility or relevance of the topic to the awardee's research, the Early-Career Investigators Workshop, Summer Research Conference, Basic Sciences Symposium, and Urologic Oncology Symposium may also required.
+Unless prior approval is given, failure to attend an event may disqualify the awardee from receiving a Urology Care Foundation award or payments.
+Travel awards or other means of travel support may be available for many events.

-All Urology Care Foundation Scholars are acknowledged at the Urology Care Foundation Scholars Awards Ceremony, which is held during the AUA Annual Meeting, and in the Research Pictorial.
-Attending the Urology Care Foundation Scholars Awards Ceremony is required for all investigators funded by the Urology Care Foundation.
-Even though the first ceremony will take place prior to the award period, new Scholars are required to attend and should plan accordingly.
-All ending Scholars will compete for the opportunity to present a summary of their project at the ceremony and are required to attend regardless of whether the Scholar is chosen to present.
+- Urology Care Foundation Research Honors Awards Program: All Urology Care Foundation Scholars are acknowledged at the Urology Care Foundation Scholars Awards Reception held during the AUA Annual Meeting.
+Attending the Urology Care Foundation Scholars Awards Reception is required for all investigators funded by the Urology Care Foundation.
+Even though the first reception will take place prior to the award period, new Scholars are required to attend and should plan accordingly.

-Each year at the AUA Annual Meeting, the Research Forum provides a venue showcasing the research of promising young investigators.
+- AUA Research Forum: Each year at the AUA Annual Meeting, the Research Forum provides a venue showcasing the research of promising early-career investigators.
 All investigators funded by the Urology Care Foundation are required to attend the Research Forum.

-The Summer Research Conference provides an intense and intimate forum for young investigators to meet research leaders, hear about emerging research concepts and methods, network with participants and speakers, learn about new methods and techniques, and receive mentoring and advice on research career activities.
+- AUA Summer Research Conference: The Summer Research Conference provides an intense and intimate forum for young investigators to meet research leaders, hear about emerging research concepts and methods, network with participants and speakers, learn about new methods and techniques, and receive mentoring and advice on research career activities.
 The conference is typically held each August and has a different scientific theme and scientific topic each year.
-If the topic is associated with the research being conducted by the Scholar, he or she would be required to attend the conference.
+If the topic is associated with the research being conducted by the Awardee, they would be required to attend the conference.